about Teh Studio

 Teh – the word for “tea” in Malay & Hokkien.

-With a topical interest in the creative arts, and a particular love for modern-day artisans who practice a spirit of slowness and stillness in their craft, Teh hopes to explore (em)bodied processes of artmaking through meaningful conversation, material objects and communal experiences.
+With a particular love for craft and form, Teh celebrates a spirit of slowness and stillness, Teh hopes to explore (em)bodied processes of artmaking through immersive conversation, material art objects and communal gatherings.

 about San Press